stefanpsz/ICH_segmentation/README.md

 Preprocessing
 -------------

 All the data has to be pre-registered into T1 subject space for the tool to run.
-We recommend using the [Medical Image Registration ToolKit (MIRTK)]
+We recommend using the [Medical Image Registration ToolKit (MIRTK)](https://github.com/BioMedIA/MIRTK).
-(https://github.com/BioMedIA/MIRTK).
 Parameter files for MIRTK are provided in the `mirtk-params` folder.

 1. Non-linearly register the provided T1-weighted template (`data/t1w_atlas.nii.gz`) to the T1 sequence of the subject.
 We recommend to accomplish this by first performing a linear registration of the T1 sequence of the subject to the provided template (using `mirtk-params/mirtk-aff.cfg`), then inverting